CharltonC/chrome-css-selector-capture/ref/test-report.md

-      ✓ should not dismiss dialog if it is not allowed to be closed ✓ should dismiss dialog if it is allowed to be closed Global Event: document contextmenu/righ-click and ESC key (app exit) ✓ should not exit if event is not contextmenu nor ESC key ✓ should exit if event type is keyup and keycode is 27 (ESC) Built-in Event: Interact with Path List
+      ✓ should not dismiss dialog if it is not allowed to be closed ✓ should dismiss dialog if it is allowed to be closed Global Event: document contextmenu/righ-click and ESC key (app exit) ✓ should not exit if event is not contextmenu nor ESC or CTRL key ✓ should exit if event type is keyup and keycode is 27 (ESC) ✓ should toggle locking the highlight if event type is keyup and keycode is 17 (CTRL) Built-in Event: Interact with Path List
       ✓ should update the selector, matched elements/overlays and overlay stats Built-in Event: Handle verbose mode change